 CPR Kids – parenting support

 CPR Kids empower parents with essential First Aid skills and knowledge, ensuring they can calmly help their child in an emergency situation.
-They provide private sessions, group workshops and corporate programs including a Focus on Families corporate program which empowers working parents with the skills to prevent and reduce the severity and duration of common illnesses and injuries in children.

-Danielle Robertson – Aged Care support
+DR Care Solutions – Aged Care support